Yen Chia-kan: Early life and education

-Yen Chia-kan was born in Mudu, Wu County, Kiangsu province in 1905 to a prestigious Soochow family, the Yan (Yen) Family of Dongshan (東山嚴氏).
+Yen Chia-kan was born in Mudu in 1905 to a prestigious Soochow family, the Yan (Yen) Family of Dongshan (東山嚴氏).
 His family was large and moderately wealthy.
 In 1910, at the age of 5, he began formal education at the Mudu Primary School.
-In 1926, at the age of 21, he graduated from St. John's University in Shanghai with a degree in chemistry.
+In 1926, at the age of 21, he graduated from St. John's University in Shanghai with a Bachelor of Science (B.S.) degree in chemistry.

 Early career

 In 1931, Yen Chia-kan began serving as a manager of the Shanghai railway administration.

 Wartime career

-During the Second Sino-Japanese War, Yen Chia-kan started to work as director of the finance department of Fuchien Provincial Government in 1938.
+During the Second World War, Yen Chia-kan started to work as director of the finance department of Fukien Provincial Government and the Cantonese Provincial government in 1938.
 During his tenure, he initiated a policy of land tax for farmers with their agricultural produce to alleviate the dual problem of food shortages and an empty treasury.
 This policy was then adopted nationwide across China and contributed significantly for the national food supply during World War II.

 In 1939, the following year, Yen Chia-kan was appointed director of the Department of Finance of the Fuchien Provincial Government, which was responsible for raising wartime levies for the Fuchien Province.
 While in this office, Yen Chia-kan abolished more than 70 miscellaneous taxes and improved the province's finances by balancing the budget.
 As a result of his fiscal policies, the province’s annual budget was balanced and the deficit was significantly reduced.

 Later in the course of the war, Yen Chia-kan was appointed by the National Government of the Republic of China to be the procurement director of the War Production Board.
 As the procurement director of the War Production Board, Yen Chia-kan was in charge of supplies procured from both American Lend-Lease and the British and Canadian loan programs.
 During his tenure in this office, he twice visited India to expedite deliveries over "The Hump".